River delta: Mega deltas

 The generic term mega delta can be used to describe very large Asian river deltas, such as the Yangtze, Pearl, Red, Mekong, Irrawaddy, Ganges-Brahmaputra, and Indus.

 Sedimentary structure

 The formation of a delta is complicated, multiple, and cross-cutting over time, but in a simple delta three main types of bedding may be distinguished: the bottomset beds, foreset/frontset beds, and topset beds.
-This three part structure may be seen in small scale by crossbedding.
+This three-part structure may be seen on small scale by crossbedding.